-The Title IX Director will determine the next steps in the process based on the identity of the Respondent.
+The Title IX Coordinator will determine the next steps in the process based on the identity of the Respondent.

-- If the Respondent is a student, the Title IX Director will oversee the investigation; the Vice President and Dean of Student Affairs ("VPSA") will decide whether a policy violation occurred and if so, the appropriate sanction; and any appeals will be decided by the Provost.
+• If the Respondent is a student, the Title IX Coordinator will oversee the investigation; the Vice President and Dean of Student Affairs ("VPSA") will decide whether a policy violation occurred and if so, the appropriate sanction; and any appeals will be decided by the Provost.
 The investigation and resolution of matters in which the Respondent is a student are governed by Section C of this Policy and the Student Conduct Procedures.
 Anyone with a report that a student engaged in Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking should refer to that section of this Policy and the Student Conduct Procedures.
-The Student Conduct Procedures may be found here: saic.edu/studenthandbook - If the Respondent is a faculty member, the Title IX Director will oversee the investigation in consultation with the Faculty Liaison; the Dean of Faculty and Vice President for Academic Affairs will decide whether a policy violation occurred and if so, the appropriate sanction; and any appeals will be decided by the Dean of Faculty and Vice President for Academic Affairs.
-The investigation and resolution of matters in which the Respondent is a faculty member are governed by Section D of this

-Policy, and anyone with a report that a faculty member engaged in Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking should refer to that section of this Policy.

-- If the Respondent is a staff member, the Title IX Director and the Director of Employee Relations will oversee the investigation; the Chief Human Resources Officer will decide whether a policy violation occurred and if so, the appropriate sanction; and the Chief Human Resources Officer will also decide any appeals.
+The Student Conduct Procedures may be found here: saic.edu/studenthandbook

+- If the Respondent is a faculty member, the Title IX Coordinator will oversee the investigation in consultation with the Faculty Liaison; the Dean of Faculty and Vice President for Academic Affairs will decide whether a policy violation occurred and if so, the appropriate sanction; and any appeals will be decided by the Dean of Faculty and Vice President for Academic Affairs.
+The investigation and resolution of matters in which the Respondent is a faculty member are governed by Section D of this Policy, and anyone with a report that a faculty member engaged in Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking should refer to that section of this Policy. - If the Respondent is a staff member, the Title IX Coordinator and Employee Relations will oversee the investigation; the Chief Human Resources Officer will decide whether a policy violation occurred and if so, the appropriate sanction; and the Chief Human Resources Officer will also decide any appeals.
 The investigation and resolution of matters in which the Respondent is a staff member are governed by Section E of this Policy.
-Anyone with a report that a staff member engaged in Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking should refer to that section of this Policy.
+Anyone with a report that a staff member engaged in Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking should refer to that section of this Policy. - The Title IX Coordinator will determine the appropriate process to be used, including who will conduct the investigation and who will decide the matter (including appeals), in the following circumstances: